Web Content Accessibility Guidelines: Understanding WCAG 2.0

 - AAA (23)

-Techniques are typically technology-specific; for example, General, HTML, CSS, ARIA, etc. The types of techniques include:
+Most techniques are technology-specific; for example, General, HTML, CSS, ARIA, etc. The types of techniques include:

 - Sufficient: Minimum requirements